The Dora camp expands in size

 In March 1944, an outdoor camp was completed to house the prisoners who worked in the underground factory.
 Dora was the prototype for a new generation of camps that the SS put at the service of the Reich’s weapons production.
 The factory’s technical supervision was the responsibility of engineers from Peenemünde.

-Prisoners at Camp Dora - by Walter Frentz, Hitler's photographer
+Prisoners at Camp Dora - by Léon Delarbre, prisoner at Dora

 In this same spring of 1944, the SS began developing new underground factories in a 20 km radius around Mittelwerk, designed for aeronautical production, which had to be protected from Allied bombings.
-In October, Dora was officially detached from Buchenwald and "raised" to the rank of "main camp"; symbolically, from then on, it was equipped with an incinerator…
+In October, Dora was officially detached from Buchenwald and "raised" to the rank of "main camp"; from then on, it was symbolically equipped with a crematorium…

-The SS unleashed their violence against the German political prisoners and those of Soviet origin (several dozen of whom hanged themselves); the horror of those last few months in Dora has been admirably depicted in the drawings of the French prisoner-painter, Léon Delarbre.
+The SS unleashed their violence against the German political prisoners and those of Soviet origin (several dozens of whom were hanged); the horror of those last few months in Dora has been admirably depicted in the drawings of the French prisoner-painter, Léon Delarbre.